achubaty/datawranglR/02-basic-graphics/slides_lec_02.md

 ## Today's Lecture

 - Introduction to Base Plot
-- Advaneced objects using Structure()
+- Advanced objects using Structure()
 - Introduction to graphics customization

 ---------------------